-- 4.5 Sefton needs a variety of housing including family housing, affordable housing and specialist accommodation for the elderly6.
-More recently welfare reform has resulted in the need for one bedroom accommodation. - 4.6 The lack of central government funding means that the main way of providing affordable housing for the foreseeable future is through a policy requiring a percentage of new dwellings to be affordable.
+- 3.5 Sefton needs a variety of housing including family housing, affordable housing and specialist accommodation for the elderly.
+More recently, welfare reform has resulted in the need for one bedroom accommodation. - 3.6 The lack of central government funding means that the main way of providing affordable housing for the foreseeable future is through a policy requiring a percentage of new dwellings to be affordable.
 This is not possible/ viable on smaller or many urban sites.
-For example, the last affordable house to be built in Formby was in 2002.
+For example, the last affordable house to be built in Formby was in 2002. - 3.7 The greatest need for affordable housing in overall numbers is in Southport.
+The greatest opportunity to build affordable housing is on Green Belt sites.